emilioMaddalena/causal-inference-studies/material/when_regression_goes_wrong.md

 You manage to convince your boss to drop the coffee distribution, the day is saved. 🌟

+!!! note
+    The first model (*coffee consumption* to *sales*) was statistically sound, no problem with that.
+What you can't do is draw causal conclusions from its coefficients, Or changing $X$ in the hopes of steering the $Y$ variable.
+That said, adding *company size* as a variable made the coefficients match our intuition, our knowledge of how the world works.
+That was useful.

+    Some questions linger:

+    - Is the second model "causal"?
+    - Should we look for more variables?
+    - Should we always add all variables we have to the model?
+    - Under which assumptions can I rest assured my model is interpretable?

 [^1]: This indicates that the association you've found was not due to mere chance.